-- how their independent person could help them participate in decision making
+- how an independent person could help facilitate participation in decision making

-- how their independent person’s suitability will be considered
+- how an independdent person's suitability is considered

-- how their independent person can facilitate the family’s participation in the development of an immediate safety plan, if required.
-(See the practice guide Safety assessment and planning.)
+- how an independent person can facilitate the family’s participation in the development of an immediate safety plan, if required.
+(Refer to the practice guide Safety assessment and planning.)

 The simplest way to do this is to: